ahmetbeyaz/ahmetbeyaz/README.md

 # Hi There :raised_hand_with_fingers_splayed: :raised_hand_with_fingers_splayed: :raised_hand_with_fingers_splayed:

-## I am a Mechanical engineering student from Turkey, I love Programming, Development and Problem Solving.
+## I am a Software Engineering  from Turkey, I love Programming, Development and Problem Solving.
 I love adventures and risk taking, so every second I am looking for something new to help me open up to new opportunities and teach me new ideas about life.
 I am looking for a company that will help me improve my social skills as well as increase my technical knowledge.
 I want to be a good high quality software developer in the market